Common Curriculum

 Common Curriculum at The Seattle School

 Gaining expertise in a discipline provides a lens, but any lens has affordances and constraints.
 Interdisciplinary learning invites you to develop multiple lenses, allowing you as the practitioner to take up multiple lenses to see and engage the world.
-Our Common Curriculum is a series of interdisciplinary courses taken during your first year of your program.
-The Common Curriculum courses integrate the study of theology, biblical studies, psychology, anthropology, and culture in order to provide you a foundation for integrative learning through the remainder of your program.
+In this critical first year of study, students explore the central questions within, and interplay between, the disciplines of theology and psychology, and they begin to cultivate deep listening skills in service of understanding text, self, others, and the Divine.
+Throughout the common curriculum, students will develop a foundational self-understanding of what it means to be an intentional presence in the world and form a compelling vision and praxis for human flourishing, a foundation which will undergird students’ vocational development and their ongoing work in service of God and neighbor.
 You can view more in-depth course descriptions here.

 Fall